1976 Cam 2 Motor Oil 400: Race report

 Bobby Allison was running second very late when he was black flagged for the Penske team having put tape over parts of the grill of his Cam 2 #2 Mercury.
 That aerodynamic improvement was illegal at the time but later became commonplace.
 Allison still recovered to finish third in part due to how few cars were left on the lead lap and the late caution.

 The grand total of this race's prize purse was $105,355 ($ when considering inflation).

+Although the race is not televised by either CBS or ABC, the rare films and archived radio coverage (commentated by Ken Squier) of the race is included in a video for NASCAR's segment called "Retro Radioactive" during the franchise's 75th anniversary in 2023.
+The video also included the rare archived radio chatter between the racers and their crew chiefs as well as the radio voice of Competition Director Bill Gazaway, which captured his words "We do not run tape on the outside of the car." as he spots Bobby Allison's car having tapes in the grill.
+Allison's archived radio voice was also captured in the video as he was talking to owner Roger Penske to "put newspaper on the grill to make the car run faster."